dottjt/plastic/chapters/01-life.md

 Welcome to life.
 A rancid fascination of all things particular.
 An overwhelming sense of asymptotic reference.
 America's rag-doll daddy of putty intentions, spluttered viscous into the cultural misappropriation you slowly witness before your very eyes.
 This is where all stories begin, end and...

 "Truly fantastic", the editor announces from across the room, as he swivels in his chair towards my general direction.
-Hesitant in a gleam of cheap cologne and uncompromising flattery, his deflated stature struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
+Hesitant in a gleam of cheap cologne and uncompromising flattery, struck brazen in a dyslexic haze of powdered aspartame and lopsided cheese squares.
 Only crumbs were left of the star-mangled biscuits, presumably store-bought for our excited listeners at home.
 He was the heartless operator who would introduce himself as my only lifeline into the world of publishing, and I was the incompatible liar who intended to milk his acquaintance until his bare nipples ran raw.

 "I really, really liked what you did there.
 I thought it was simply fantastic!
 The imagery.
 The sex appeal.
 I could definitely fuck that, if you know what I mean."